 About Oh Yeah

 The Oh Yeah vision was born in December 2005, from a conversation between Belfast music industry people and the band Snow Patrol.
-It was constituted in 2007.
-The belief is that music is one of the great resources in Northern Ireland, a catalytic agent that changes lives for the better.
+Since then we have welcomed 160,000 visitors through the doors while more than 5,500 artists, musicians and DJs have used the facilities.

 « Read More About Oh Yeah